qulacs/qulacs/CONTRIBUTING.md

 ### Pull Request Process
 PR is always welcome!

 Writing to Issue is not necessary (but recommended) to create single PR.
-Just create PR to the `dev` branch.
+Just create PR to the `main` branch.

 However, if you want to make changes that requires multiple PR, please discuss the change you wish to make via Issue.
 ### Size of Pull Request